 10 most common types of translator(

-There are different types of translator.
+There are different kinds and types of translator.
 Some are a strange kind of alien.
 Let’s see if you recognise or can identify any you might have previously encountered.

 Whenever you receive revisions for you to approve or at least arbitrate, these types of translator tends to have a slightly grown ego and does not accept improvements, because he believes he is always right.
 Of course, there are times when they are right and the reviewer is wrong…